-The National Bureau of Enforcement publishes the statistics of rendered consultations for citizens during 3 months of 2020.
-Since January through March of 2020, the services and brands development service public relations division of the National Bureau of Enforcement rendered 74 708 various types of consultation for the citizens.
-Including:
+The National Bureau of Enforcement publishes statistics on consultations for citizens during the 6 months of 2021.From January to June 2021, the Service and Brand Development Service of the National Bureau of Enforcement provided 171,345 different types of consultations to citizens. between them: